teremterem/MiniAgents/README.md

 ---

+Why does this framework exist at all?
+What is the problem it solves?
+What is the motivation behind it?
+TODO Oleksandr: explain the motivation behind the framework

+---

+TODO Oleksandr: generate pseudo-FAQ

+---

 MiniAgents is a Python framework for building agent-based systems.
 It provides a simple and intuitive way to define agents and their interactions.

 MiniAgents is a Python framework designed to facilitate the creation and management of agents that interact with language models (LLMs) and other services.
 It provides a structured way to define, call, and manage agents, making it easier to build complex systems that rely on asynchronous interactions and streaming data.